ThomasLomas/ha-starlinghomehub/README.md

 ## Hub Setup

 > Ensure you are using the latest firmware (2024.43 or above).
 You must provide a /v2/ URL for the API integration to work.

+> If your cameras are not detecting certain things, such as vehicles, then make sure that vehicle notifications is turned on in your Google Home app.
+Without notifications the Starling Home Hub won't get updates and thereby Home Assistant won't either.

 The SDC API is disabled by default.
 To enable the API, go to the Starling app, then: